Jumio/mobile-sdk-ios/README.md

 [Integration into existing project (Video):](https://share.vidyard.com/watch/dd7sb8AZueTn89iZLpZLFp) How to add Jumio Mobile SDK-functionalities to an existing Xcode project

 ### Via Cocoapods
 Jumio supports CocoaPods as dependency management tool for easy integration of the SDK.
+You are required to use **Cocoapods 1.9.0** or newer.

 If you are not yet using Cocoapods in your project, first run:
 ```